redhat-developer/app-services-openshift-console-plugin/CONTRIBUTING.md

 ./scripts/devSetup.sh

-2. Follow console/README.md to run OpenShift Console
+2. Follow console/README.md to run OpenShift Console in the dev mode

+3. Open Editor on console project.
+For example `Code ./console`

+4. rhoas-plugin should be in `console/frontend/packages/rhoas-plugin`

+5. Development and builds should be done inside openshift repository because we need packages that are only available inside the mono repostory.